 Will I be able to get healthcare in Sweden?

 Yes.
 If you are a student and you become registered in Sweden, you are entitled to medical care subject to the same terms and conditions as other people who are resident in the country.
-To become registered in the country, you must study for more than one year.
+To become registered in the Swedish population register, you must study for more than one year.
 A standard patient fee to visit the doctor in Gothenburg costs between 100-300 SEK.